werayco/rencie/readme.md

 - Traefik (reverse proxy)
 - AWS VPC
 - GitHub Actions for CI/CD deployment
+- Cloudflare for DNS management
+- WhoGoHost as the domain registrar

 **Authentication and Communication**
 - JWT for authentication